Managing your income and how you spend money will give you an accurate financial picture.

 - If you have revolving credit card payments, the balances will be red in YNAB, and you can see how these balances shrink (hopefully) every month.
 When you budget money to a credit card account, you can quickly see how much you can pay right now towards that credit card, based on your budget.

-Here is a great video walkthrough if you want a more visual idea in the full YNAB set up process:
+Here is a great video walkthrough if you want a more visual idea of the full YNAB set up process:

 As long as you have some way of tracking your income and expenses, and you spend less money than you make, I’m not going to give you flack.